 The last on one on the water, I was following the group keeping my eye on their struggle and progress.
 It was a learning experience for some.
-Many hadn't paddle since their childhood days of summer camp, if ever at all, while some with kayaking in their blood speed ahead towards the distant mountain tops.
+Many hadn't paddled since their childhood days of summer camp, if ever at all, while some with kayaking in their blood speed ahead towards the distant mountaintops.
 We formed a long line across the lake connected by this same experience of peace and reflection.
-On the water I melded into quiet meditation as I paddled along in pursuit.
-The natural surroundings of lake shore, sky and water had raised my awareness and heightened my spiritually once again.
+On the water, I melded into quiet meditation as I paddled along in pursuit.
+The natural surroundings of lakeshore, sky and water had raised my awareness and heightened my spiritually once again.

-The lake might have been low, but the trip was full of laughter and springing with new friendships as the boaters paddled along the lake shore.
+The lake might have been low, but the trip was full of laughter and springing with new friendships as the boaters paddled along the lakeshore.
 Each paddler shared the enthusiasm of kayaking with one another while embracing the beauty and calm of the day's journey.
-At dinner and the campfire afterwards came more laughs, some wine and camaraderie.
+At dinner and the campfire afterward came more laughs, some wine and camaraderie.